Kas Plateau Reserved Forest: Biodiversity on Kas Plateau

 Kas is very famous for the mass blooming of Eriocaulon spp., Utricularia spp., Impatiens lawii and Smithia spp.
 All the typical microhabitats and species complexes of lateritic plateau are seen here.

 The plateau also has several invertebrates throughout the year.
 Tiger beetles are observed mating in large numbers on Kas during September–October.
 Praying mantises, ants are common.
 Tadpole shrimps were reported some years back.
 Fairy shrimps are present in the small pond.

-The plateau has several signs of presence of barking deers, hares, civets and rodents.
+The plateau has several signs of the presence of barking deer, hares, civets and rodents.
 Gaur has been reported by Sunil Bhoite from Satara in 2012.
 Ruddy mongoose, Rusty spotted cat have been observed in surrounding scrub area.
 Presence of Leopard has been reported from the surrounding forest area.
 Endemic Malabar Lark is commonly observed nesting on the rocky plateau.

 Other attractions

-Bhambavli Flower Plateau, largest flower platea of the world is situated 3 km away from Kaas Plateau (reference - www. satara.gov.in).
-Kaas lake is on the south of the Kaas Plateau and is surrounded by dense forest.
+Bhambavli Flower Plateau, largest flower platea of the world is situated 3 km away from Kas Plateau (reference - www. satara.gov.in).
+Kas lake is on the south of the Kas Plateau and is surrounded by dense forest.
 It lies between Sajjangad fort and the Kanher Dam.
-Koyna project is around 30 km towards the south of Kaas Lake.
+Koyna project is around 30 km towards the south of Kas Lake.

-Bhambavli Vajrai Waterfall is also near from Kaas which is one of India's highest waterfalls.
+Bhambavli Vajrai Waterfall is also near from Kas which is one of India's highest waterfalls.

 Flowers

-The following is a list of some of the flowers found on at Kaas:
+The following is a list of some of the flowers found on at Kas: